-3 min read ✭ Join us as we tackle some of your biggest nonprofit marketing challenges!
+3 min to read ✭ Join us as we tackle some of your biggest nonprofit marketing challenges!
 In Episode 001, we cover nonprofit storytelling, analytics, and ad budget management.

 Nonprofit Marketing Challenges

 Your biggest Marketing Challenge: “Reaching out to possible funders, without overwhelming our audiences and social media.
 Having the board pressing for more posts requesting for donations.” – Girls in STEM., Denver Chapter